Very impressive, and very difficult to disagree with.

-Chris Bonnello is an autistic writer, novelist and special needs tutor (formerly a primary school teacher) based in Great Britain.
-Since 2015, he has become a national and international speaker on autism issues, and the multi-award-winning writer behind Autistic Not Weird.
+Chris Bonnello is an autistic advocate, neurodiversity speaker, writer, novelist and former teacher (in both mainstream and specialist education) based in Great Britain.
+He is a professional member of the Professional Speaking Association, having become a national and international speaker on autism issues, as well as being the multi-award-winning writer behind Autistic Not Weird.
 He is also the author of the Underdogs novels, a near-future war series featuring autistic and otherwise neurodiverse heroes.

 Bonnello was first assessed for autism in 1989, at the age of four.
-Despite a damning report into his deficiencies concerning speech, expressive language and social competence, he did not receive a diagnosis since he was not deemed severe enough by 1989 standards.
+Despite a damning report into his deficiencies concerning speech, expressive language and social competence, he did not receive a diagnosis due to misconceptions about autism in 1989.

 At the age of ten, an educational psychologist reported him as having a “slightly odd personality”.
 He grew up believing himself to be the weird kid, until his Asperger Syndrome diagnosis finally came at the age of 25.
 Since then, he has been able to turn his attitude around and define himself by his strengths rather than his weaknesses, and encourages other autistic people to see their own strengths.

-Having qualified as a teacher and worked in both primary and special education, he left the profession and launched Autistic Not Weird in April 2015, to share his insights from both a personal and professional perspective.
-At time of writing (November 2021) autisticnotweird.com has had over three million page hits, and his Facebook community stands at over 150,000 followers.
+Having qualified as a teacher and worked in primary education, he left mainstream teaching and launched Autistic Not Weird in April 2015, to share his insights from both a personal and professional perspective.
+He later re-entered teaching as a specialist education tutor (later becoming a teacher in an autism-specific school), before leaving teaching permanently to become a full-time autistic advocate.

-Bonnello delivers talks (nationally and internationally), has been nominated for seven awards to date (winning four), has played chess internationally (winning nothing), can solve a Rubik’s cube in 14.88 seconds (although the 9x9x9 Rubik’s cube takes him 18 minutes), captains his local Boys’ Brigade company, and published his first autism-related non-fiction book in 2016.
+Bonnello delivers talks (nationally and internationally), has been nominated for eight awards to date (winning four), has played chess internationally (winning nothing), can solve a Rubik’s cube in 11.758 seconds (also earning a silver medal for solving ten cubes blindfolded simultaneously – yes, really), captained his local Boys’ Brigade company for 13 years, and is a six-time published author.
 He is a proud stepfather of two, and proud godfather of many.
-His first Underdogs novel came out in May 2019, its second instalment was shortlisted for The Guardian’s Not the Booker Prize, and the series has two further sequels to follow.
+The first of his four Underdogs novels came out in May 2019, its second becoming joint runner-up in The Guardian’s 2020 Not the Booker Prize.

 His personality remains slightly odd.